Cameron Judge: Early life

-College football career
+College career

 Judge accepted a scholarship offer from UCLA where he played college football for the team from 2013 to 2016 and was a team co-captain in 2015.
 He and other members of the defensive unit for UCLA were considered the best group of players in the linebacker position in the Pac-12 Conference.
 During his time there Judge played both inside and outside linebacker positions, and was a special teams captain for the Pac-12 Conference team.
+He played in 47 games where he had 30 solo tackles, 16 assisted tackles, one interception, and one forced fumble.

 Professional career

 Saskatchewan Roughriders

+Judge was selected in the first round, second overall, in the 2017 CFL draft, by the Saskatchewan Roughriders, but missed training camp to complete final exams and attend his graduation.
+He then signed with the team on June 18, 2017.
+He made the team's active roster following training camp and made his professional debut on June 22, 2017, against the Montreal Alouettes, in Montreal, where he recorded one special teams tackle.
+He played in just three regular season games, recording three special teams tackles, before suffering a season-ending injury.

-In 2019, he was the unanimous selection for Saskatchewan Roughriders Most Outstanding Canadian, and was named a finalist for CFL Most Outstanding Canadian.
-After the CFL canceled the 2020 season due to the COVID-19 pandemic, Judge chose to opt-out of his contract with the Roughriders on August 28, 2020.
-Judge played three seasons for the Riders, appearing in 38 games, registering 102 tackles, 7 quarterback sacks, two interceptions, two forced fumbles and one defensive touchdown.
+In his sophomore season in 2018, Judge played in all 18 regular season games where he had 41 defensive tackles, three special teams tackles, two sacks, and one forced fumble.
+In 2019, he earned a starting job in training camp and made his first professional start on June 13, 2019, against the Hamilton Tiger-Cats.
+In the final regular season game, on November 2, 2019, against the Edmonton Eskimos, Judge scored his first professional touchdown after returning an interception 29 yards for the score.
+He played and started in 17 regular season games where he recorded 61 defensive tackles, 12 special teams tackles, five pass knockdowns, five sacks, two interceptions, and one forced fumble.
+Judge was the unanimous selection for the Saskatchewan Roughriders Most Outstanding Canadian, and won the Dr. Beattie Martin Trophy as the West Division's Most Outstanding Canadian.
+After the CFL canceled the 2020 season due to the COVID-19 pandemic, he chose to opt-out of his contract with the Roughriders on August 28, 2020.
+Judge played three seasons for the Riders, appearing in 38 games, registering 102 tackles, seven quarterback sacks, two interceptions, two forced fumbles, and one defensive touchdown.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 On February 17, 2021, it was announced that Judge had signed a one-year contract with the Toronto Argonauts.
-He played in nine regular season games where he recorded 13 defensive tackles and one special teams tackle.
+He played in nine regular season games, starting in eight, where he recorded 13 defensive tackles and one special teams tackle.